ErpNetDocs/info/legal/platform-terms-of-use.md

 #### 6.1.1.
 Service Level Commitment

-ERP.net commits to provide 99.5% uptime with respect to the Customer’s Service during each calendar month of the Agreement Term, excluding regular maintenance times and Unforeseen events or actions.
+ERP.net commits to provide 99.5% uptime with respect to the Customer’s Service for every month of the duration of the Agreement, excluding regular maintenance times and Unforeseen events or actions.

 If in any calendar month this uptime commitment is not met by ERP.net and Customer was negatively impacted (i.e., attempted to log into or access the Service and failed due to the unscheduled downtime of the Service), ERP.net shall provide, as the sole and exclusive remedy, a credit note equal to 50% of a monthly fee for the use of the Service.